Xilinx/inference-server/main/_sources/performance_factors.rst.txt

 Compile the right version
 -------------------------

-Enable compiler optimizations by building with the :option:`--release` flag.
+Enable compiler optimizations by building with the ``--release`` flag.

 .. code-block:: console